-The Kedarnath Temple is the highest situated Jyotirlinga at an elevation of 3581 meters, among the twelve Jyotirlingas.
-The Jyotirlinga means that the Linga of Lord Shiva is self-manifested and that Lord Shiva himself turned into the Linga instead of the Linga being installed by someone else.
+The significance of Kedarnath Temple is that it is the Jyotirlinga at an elevation of 3581 meters, highest among the twelve Jyotirlingas.
+The word ‘Jyotirlinga’ means that the Linga of Lord Shiva is self-manifested and that Lord Shiva himself turned into the Linga instead of the Linga being installed by someone else.

 The Temple is also one of the Temples forming the 275 temples of the Paadal Petra Sthalams.
 These Temples were revered by the Saiva Nayanars (Saivites) from the 6th to 9th century.
 They are considered to be the greatest and powerful Shiva Temples in the world.

-The Pilgrim is also the part of Chhota Char Dham pilgrimage of Uttarakhand, the other three being Badrinath, Gangotri, and Yamunotri.
+The Pilgrim is also a part of Chhota Char Dham pilgrimage of Uttarakhand, the other three being Badrinath, Gangotri, and Yamunotri.

 A pilgrim has to pass through the town of Gaurikund (18 km away from Kedarnath) to reach the Kedarnath Temple.
 It is believed that this is the place where Lord Shiva cut the head of Lord Ganesha and then eventually replaced it with an Elephant’s head.